fverdoja/Fast-3D-Pointcloud-Segmentation/README.md

 ## Dependencies

-The code is based in C++ and requires PCL 1.7+ and OpenCV to work
+The code is based in C++ and requires PCL 1.9+ and OpenCV4 to work

 ## Compilation